philippj/SteamworksPy/README.md

 #Initialize Steam
 Steam.Init()
 ```
-From here you should be able to call various functions of the steamworks.py; and for now, open the steamworks.py to see what you can call from your Python project.
-A list of available features will be added in the near future.
+From here you should be able to call various functions of the steamworks.py.
+A list of available functions is listed below; take a closer look at the steamworks.py for a better understanding.
 In addition, you should be able to read the Steamworks API documentation to see what all is available and cross-reference with the steamworks.py!

 # Features / Functions
 1. Init()